-Human Rights
+15. Human Rights

-Fidelity Bank consistently values its workforce and recognizes that they are critical to the long term survival of the Bank and will continue to champion the protection and enforcement of the rights of its employees, in the workplace.
+Fidelity Bank consistently values its workforce and recognizes that they are critical to the long-termsurvival of the Bank and will continue to champion the protection and enforcement of the rights of its employees, in the workplace.

 Consequently, Fidelity Bank in 2019 developed an internal Human Rights Policy.
-The Bank consciously ensures that it does not engage in any business activities or relationships, where there is evidence that the other party is a known violator of human rights and/or engages in work place abuse.
+The Bank consciously strives to ensure that it does not engage in business activities or relationships that violate the provisions of the policy.

-The Bank's Human Rights Policy aligns with extant laws, as may be amended from time to time, particularly the relevant provisions of the Constitution of the Federal Republic of Nigeria, 1999.
-The Bank will continue to meet the standards of international treaties on human rights, domesticated and ratified by the National Assembly, as well as other workplace related treaties.
+The Bank's Human Rights Policy also aligns with extant laws, as may be amended from time to time, and the relevant provisions of the Constitution of the Federal Republic of Nigeria, 1999.
+The Bank will continue to meet the standards of international treaties on human rights, as domesticated and ratified by the National Assembly, as well as other workplace related treaties.